1. Protecting our planet’s environment

 Gifts and Entertainment

 In no instances shall Suppliers accept from or offer to IWG employees any cash or cash equivalent gifts.
 Any gifts, entertainment, or hospitality must always be of nominal value and, regardless of amount, never received or offered during contract negotiation, bidding, tender, or award.
+All employees are provided with training on gifts and hospitality and all employees and Board members must disclose all gifts on the IWG Gift Register.

 Financial Records, Money Laundering, and Insider Trading